Nursing Science

 • Applicants must submit official university transcripts; a curriculum vitae; two letters of reference; and a letter of intent outlining goals and expectations that clearly indicate the intended field of study.
 Candidates must submit proof of current nurse registration, or they must be eligible for registration.

-• In addition to the above requirements, applicants seeking admission to this field of study must have a minimum of 3,900 hours of Registered Nurse experience (equivalent to two years of full-time experience) by August 15 in order to begin the program in September (clinical placements in the BScN program cannot be counted).
+• Applicants seeking admission to the Nurse Practitioner field must also have a minimum of 3,900 clinical hours (equivalent to two years of experience) as a Registered Nurse completed by August 15 in order to begin the program in September (clinical placements in the BScN program cannot be counted).

 • For further information about applying, please email connect.nursing@utoronto.ca or visit the Nursing website.